muety/ferdinand-muetsch.de/source/about/index.md

 In the following, I have put together a (non-comprehensive) list of technologies that I am experienced with (some more and some less), each with a rating between 1 and 5, defined as follows:

 * **1** = Basic experience.
 Have worked with it less than 5 years ago for more than ~ 1 week.
 Remember fundamentals, but couldn't start a project without substantial research for getting up to speed again.
-* **2** = Substatiated experience.
+* **2** = Substantiated experience.
 Have realized a (small) project with it less than 5 years ago.
 Can read and understand code and am confident to realize simple features using it.
 * **3** = Profound experience.
 Work with it almost on a day to day basis.
 Could realize a project from scratch with confidence.
 Can well explain even non-trivial aspects.
 * **4** = Expert-like experience.
 Have worked with it intesively for more than 5 years on a continuous basis.
 Know what's "under the hood" for the most parts.
 * **5** = Could have written a book on it (or did so).